NicholasMoser/Six-Patches-Of-Pain/README.md

 Nkit ISOs are compressed versions of normal game ISOs.
 Six Patches of Pain expects a normal game ISO, and therefore the Nkit ISO must be converted to a normal game ISO.

+### Why Can I Not Use CISO

+CISOs are compressed versions of normal game ISOs.
+Six Patches of Pain expects a normal game ISO, and therefore the CISO must be converted to a normal game ISO.

 ### It says I'm already on the latest version but I want to reinstall it

 Open the `data` folder, delete the file named `current_version`, and restart Six Patches of Pain.